-- Use, or allow the use of, any reproduction or facsimile of the Great Seal of the State of California on a diploma. - Promise or guarantee employment, or otherwise overstate the availability of jobs upon graduation. - Advertise concerning job availability, degree of skill, or length of time required to learn a trade or skill unless the information is accurate and not misleading. - Advertise, or indicate in promotional material, without including the fact that the educational programs are delivered by means of distance education if the educational programs are so delivered. - Advertise, or indicate in promotional material, that the institution is accredited, unless the institution has been accredited by an accrediting agency. - Advertise promotional literature, and websites without inclusion of the name of the institution as it appears in State and Federal agency directory. - Solicit students for enrollment by causing an advertisement to be published in "help wanted" columns in a magazine, newspaper, or publication, or use "blind" advertising that fails to identify the institution.broc - Offer to compensate a student to act as an agent of the institution with regard to the solicitation, referral, or recruitment of any person for enrollment in the institution, except that an institution may award a token gift to a student for referring an individual, provided that the gift is not in the form of money, no more than one gift is provided annually to a student, and the gift's cost is not more than one hundred dollars (\$100). - Pay any consideration to a person to induce that person to sign an Enrollment Agreement for an educational program. - Make unjustifiable and unprovable claims.
-The institution must refrain from utilizing superlatives which create a factual impression that may be misleading.

-- Use a name in any manner improperly implying any of the following: - The institution is affiliated with any governmental agency, public or private corporation, agency, or association it is not in fact thus affiliated. - o The institution is a public institution - o The institution grants degrees, if the institution does not grant degrees.
+- Use, or allow the use of, any reproduction or facsimile of the Great Seal of the State of California on a diploma. - Promise or guarantee employment, or otherwise overstate the availability of jobs upon graduation. - Advertise concerning job availability, degree of skill, or length of time required to learn a trade or skill unless the information is accurate and not misleading. - Advertise, or indicate in promotional material, without including the fact that the educational programs are delivered by means of distance education if the educational programs are so delivered. - Advertise, or indicate in promotional material, that the institution is accredited, unless the institution has been accredited by an accrediting agency. - Solicit students for enrollment by causing an advertisement to be published in "help wanted" columns in a magazine, newspaper, or publication, or use "blind" advertising that fails to identify the institution. - Offer to compensate a student to act as an agent of the institution with regard to the solicitation, referral, or recruitment of any person for enrollment in the institution, except that an institution may award a token gift to a student for referring an individual, provided that the gift is not in the form of money, no more than one gift is provided annually to a student, and the gift's cost is not more than one hundred dollars (\$100). - Pay any consideration to a person to induce that person to sign an Enrollment Agreement for an educational program. - Use a name in any manner improperly implying any of the following: - The institution is affiliated with any governmental agency, public or private corporation, agency, or association it is not in fact thus affiliated. - The institution is a public institution - The institution grants degrees, if the institution does not grant degrees.